Hercules (1998 TV series): Home media

 Four episodes of Hercules were reformatted into the movie Hercules: Zero to Hero and released to home video in 1999.
 The episode "Hercules and the Yearbook" serves as the linking narrative, with random clips replaced with the episodes "Hercules and the First Day of School", "Hercules and the Grim Avenger" and "Hercules and the Visit From Zeus".
 Some of the dialogue between Hercules and Meg was altered to fit the episodes.

-In 2003, a further VHS tape titled Hercules: TV Series was released.
+In 2003, a further VHS tape titled Hercules: TV Series was released in the United Kingdom.
 It contained two episodes of the series, Hercules and the World's First Doctor and Hercules and the Secret Weapon.